-ODPS provides MapReduce programming interface.
-User can use Java API to write MapReduce program for processing data in ODPS.
-Now, the MapReduce function is not opened.
-If you want to use this function, you can apply for an invitation code from Alibaba Cloud website.
-This section only introduces how to use MapReduce SDK.
-For a detailed description of the MapReduce SDK, please refer to official Java Doc.
+MaxCompute provides the MapReduce programming interface.
+User can use the Java API to write MapReduce program for processing data in MaxCompute.
+You must apply for the MapReduce function from Alibaba Cloud website to use MapReduce.
+This section introduces how to use the MapReduce SDK.
+For a more detailed description of the MapReduce SDK, see the official Java documentation.

-- Before executing Map, the input data must be sliced.
-‘Slicing’, is to divide input data into blocks of equal size.
+Before executing Map, the input data must be sliced, that is, input data is divided into blocks of equal size.
 Each block is processed as the input of a single Map Worker, so that multiple Map Workers can work simultaneously.

-- Before Reduce stage, MapReduce framework will sort the data according to their Key values, and make sure data with same Key value will be grouped together.
-If user specifies ‘Combiner’, the framework will call Combiner to aggregate the same key data.
-The logic of Combiner is also defined by user.
-Differently from the classical MapReduce framework, the input parameter and output parameter of Combiner must be consistent with Reduce in ODPS.
-This processing is usually called ‘Shuffle’.
+Before Reduce stage, MapReduce framework sorts the data according to their Key values, and make sure data with same Key value is grouped together.
+If a user specifies ‘Combiner’, the framework calls Combiner to aggregate the same key data.
+The user must define the logic of Combiner.
+Compared to the classical MapReduce framework, the input parameter and output parameter of Combiner must be consistent with Reduce in MaxCompute.
+This processing is generally called ‘Shuffle’.

-- Next stage is Reduce.
-Data with the same key will be shuffled to the same Reduce Worker.
-A Reduce Worker will receive data from multiple Map Workers.
-Each Reduce Worker will execute Reduce operation for multiple records of the same key.
-At last, multiple records of same key will become a value through Reduce processing.
+At Reduce stage, data with the same key is shuffled to the same Reduce Worker.
+A Reduce Worker receives data from multiple Map Workers.
+Each Reduce Worker executes Reduce operation for multiple records of the same key.
+Multiple records of the same key then become a value through Reduce processing.

-The following will take WordCount as an example, to explain the concepts of ODPS MapReduce stages.
-Suppose there is a text ‘a.txt’, where each row is indicted by a number.
-We need to count the appearance occurrence of each number.
+The following example uses WordCount to explain the stages of MaxCompute MapReduce.
+Assume there is a text named ‘a.txt’, where each row is indicted by a number, and the frequency of appearance of each number needs to be counted.
 The number in the text is called ‘Word’ and the number appearance occurrence is called Count.
-To complete this function by ODPS Mapreduce, we will go through the steps described in following figure:
+To complete this function though MaxCompute Mapreduce, the following figure details the steps required:

-At first, slice the text and take the data in each slice as the input of single Map Worker.
+First, text is sliced and the data in each slice is input into a single Map Worker.

-- Map processes the input.
-Once getting a number, set Count to be 1.
-Then output <Word, Count>queues.
-Now take ‘Word’ as the Key of output data.
+Map processes the input.
+Once Map gets a number, it sets the Count as 1.
+Then, output <Word, Count>queues. and take ‘Word’ as the Key of output data.

-- In the prophase of Shuffle stage, sort the output of each Map Worker according to Key value (value of Word) at first.
-Then execute Combine operation after sorting, that is to accumulate the Count of same Key value (Word value) to constitute a new <Word, Count> queue.
+In the initial actions of Shuffle stage, the output of each Map Worker is sorted according to Key value (value of Word).
+Then the Combine operation is executed after sorting to accumulate the Count of same Key value (Word value) and constitute a new <Word, Count> queue.
 This process is called combiner sorting.

-- In the later stage of Shuffle, data is transmitted to Reduce.
-Reduce Worker will sort the data based on Key value again after receiving data.
+In the later actions of Shuffle, data is transmitted to Reduce.
+Reduce Worker sorts the data based on Key value again after receiving data.

-- At the time of processing data, each Reduce Worker adopts same logic with Combiner by accumulating Count with same Key value (Word value) to get the output result.
+At the time of processing data, each Reduce Worker adopts that same logic as that of Combiner by accumulating Count with same Key value (Word value) to get the output result.

-- As data in ODPS are stored in tables, the input and output of ODPS MapReduce can only be a table.
-User-defined output is not allowed and the similar file system interface is not provided.
+Because data in MaxCompute are stored in tables, the input and output of MaxCompute MapReduce can only be a table.
+User-defined output is not allowed and the corresponding file system interface is not provided.